 This method involved decomposing the seismic signal into a number of narrow frequency bands through bandpass filtering with a Gabor wavelet.
-For the constant bandwidth enhancement the scale of the Gabor wavelet is varied to maintain uniform bandwidth of decomposition bands with increasing central frequency (Figure 1b).
+For the constant bandwidth enhancement the scale of the Gabor wavelet is varied to maintain uniform bandwidth of decomposition bands with increasing central frequency.
 A spectral enhanced reconstruction of the seismic signal can be made by summing the individual bands with modified weightings, thus manipulating the frequency-power distribution.
 The narrow bandwidth equates to a good frequency localisation, therefore it is useful for isolating discrete frequencies; for instance, acquisition noise or processing artefacts.
 For this reason the narrow bands are extremely useful for spectral whitening because they provide a lot of scope for spectral reshaping.
 It is usual for uniform frequency spacing to be used between bands in order that the resolution is maintained across the whole spectrum.
-The high frequency localisation comes at a cost to resolution in the time domain and this trade-off can be attributed to uncertainty principle.
-Reduced temporal resolution at higher frequency often manifests as 'ringing', which is multiple oscillations about peak or trough centre.
+The high frequency localisation comes at a cost to resolution at higher frequency often manifests as 'ringing', which is multiple oscillations about peak or trough centre.